 Anyway, these are actually a slightly changed up version of an old Betty Crocker recipe.
 I know!
 Betty freaking Crocker!
 Believe me, I was surprised too.
 Usually Betty Crocker recipes use a lot of processed foods that we don't really buy around here... like frosting from a can.
-No offense to my frosting-from-a-can lovers out there, but I just can't even.
+No offense to my frosting-from-a-can lovers out there, but I just can't.

 So let's talk about buying fish for a moment because maybe some of you could use a hand here.
-This may shock you, but I almost always buy frozen fish and seafood.
+This may shock you, but I often buy frozen fish and seafood.
 I know, I know!
-I'm supposed to go see a fishmonger and sniff it and look the thing in the eye, but I don't.
-Pretty much never.
+I'm supposed to go see a fishmonger and sniff it and look the thing in the eye or whatever, but I don't.
+Almost never.
 Every Food Network personality is going to tell you that this is the only way to buy fish.
 I have to disagree and here's why:

-- Freshness: unless you are going to be using it that day, it doesn't keep very long in the fridge.
+- Freshness: unless you know you're going to be using it that day or the next, it doesn't keep very long in the fridge.
 Up to 3 days max, but it's greatly dependent on a bunch of factors that you probably aren't going to know, like If it was stored properly after it was caught, how fresh the fish was when purchased or the temperatures it was exposed to in transporting from the store to your fridge.

 - Convenience: Having seafood in the freezer means you have a base for a meal ready to go at any point in time.
-You can thaw some fish in the sink (in cold water that you change out every so often) in 20-30 minutes depending on it's thickness.
+You can thaw some fish in the sink (in cold water that you change out every so often) in 20-30 minutes depending on it's thickness - I recommend thawing halibut and cod overnight in the fridge because I have noticed a difference in texture with those when quick-thawed.
 They're also already boneless and skinless, so no extra work needed there!

-- News flash!
-If you're getting "fresh" fish from the grocer, most likely it's thawed, frozen fish.
-There are some stores where this isn't the case (Meijer comes to mind) but they seem to be few and far between.
+- Also, if you're getting "fresh" fish from the grocer, most likely it's thawed, frozen fish.
+There are some stores where this isn't the case (Meijer comes to mind - or at least they used to be this way, it's been awhile since I've lived near one) but they seem to be few and far between.

 - I've had both fresh and frozen, and I have to be honest here, I don't notice any real flavor/texture differences there, so it's basically a no-brainer for me.